 Mathematica is leading the measurement, learning, and evaluation component of the Ananya program, formerly known as the Family Health Initiative, in Bihar, India.

-- Designing and conducting experimental and quasi-experimental impact evaluations
+- Experimental and quasi-experimental impact evaluations

 - Mixed-methods program evaluation